Immaculate Conception Parish Church (Dasmariñas): Early curate of the church

-The first parish priest of Perez-Dasmariñas, Fr.
-Valentin Diaz, ORSA was born on November 3, 1837 in Rincon de Soto, Logroño, Spain and was ordained in November 1860.
+The first parish priest of Perez-Dasmariñas, Valentin Diaz, was born on November 3, 1837, in Rincon de Soto, Logroño, Spain and was ordained in November 1860.
 This young missionary was immediately sent to the Philippines and one of his first assignments was Perez-Dasmariñas.
 He died in Manila on November 20, 1877.

-Fr.
-Pedro Mollar, ORSA succeeded Fr.
-Valentin.
-He was born in Huesca, Spain on April 5, 1838 and was assigned as missionary to various parts of the Philippines before he became the parish priest of Perez-Dasmariñas.
+Pedro Mollar succeeded Diaz.
+He was born in Huesca, Spain, on April 5, 1838, and was assigned as missionary to various parts of the Philippines before he became the parish priest of Perez-Dasmariñas.
 He died in 1886 while he was at Suez Canal on his way back to Spain.

-Fr.
-Candido Puerta, ORSA, of Villanueva de la Torre, Guadalajara, Spain came to the town without parish assignment but just to learn the Tagalog language.
+Candido Puerta of Villanueva de la Torre, Guadalajara, Spain came to the town without parish assignment but just to learn the Tagalog language.
 However, he later became the parish priest from 1887 to 1894.
-Fr.
-Toribio Mateo, ORSA of Corella, Navarre, Spain.
+Toribio Mateo of Corella, Navarre, Spain.
 He was born on April 16, 1846.
 He too was assigned in various missions before and after his assignment in Perez-Dasmariñas.
 He had two separate terms as parish priest.
 He was the parish priest during the outbreak of the revolution and was killed by the revolutionaries in September 1896.

-With the death of Toribio Mateo in 1896, Perez-Dasmariñas lost its resident parish priest.
-Fr.
-Victor Oscoz, ORSA, the parish priest of Imus simultaneously administered the parish of the town.
+With his death, Perez-Dasmariñas lost its resident parish priest.
+Victor Oscoz, the parish priest of Imus simultaneously administered the parish of the town.
 After the Philippine revolution, the parish was given to the Filipino secular clergy.

-Historical Events

 Spanish Revolution

-During the Philippine Revolution, gobernadorcillo Don Placido Campos and his secretary Francisco Barzaga lead the uprising against the Spaniards which eventually freed their town in 1896.
-The Spaniards tried to recapture the town of Perez Dasmariñas from the revolutionaries.
+During the Philippine Revolution, gobernadorcillo Don Placido Campos and his secretary Francisco Barzaga led the uprising against the Spaniards which eventually freed their town in 1896.
+The Spaniards tried to recapture Perez Dasmariñas from the revolutionaries.
 On February 25, 1897, Filipino revolutionaries took refuge in the convent that was later set on fire by the Spaniards.
 These men were shot as they emerged from the church.
 Others had shut themselves up in the church.
 With the church surrounded, the mountain artillery was brought out into position and from a distance of 35 m, the strong doors of the church were bombarded and the troops went in through the breach.
-Many lost their lives in the sanctuary.
+Many died in the sanctuary.
 The event was known as the Battle of Perez Dasmariñas.
-During that bloody battle, the Spaniards burned all structures in the town proper except the Catholic Church which was later used as a garrison.
+During the battle, the Spaniards burned all structures in the town proper except the Catholic Church which was later used as a garrison.